bcornelusse/ELEC0447-analysis-power-systems/lecture2_3ph_pu.md

 # What will we learn today?

+Mostly from Chapter 2 of Ned Mohan's book.

 - Power transfer between AC systems
 - 3-phase systems
 - Per unit normalization

 You will be able to do exercises 2.1, 2.2, 2.4, 2.5, 2.9, 2.11, 2.12, 2.14, 2.16, 2.17, 2.18, 2.19 and 2.20 from the Ned Mohan's book.